Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Liability Insurance.
-A part of your insurance that helps pay medical costs for bodily injuries or property damage that occurred on your property, or that resulted due to something you caused.
+Liability insurance.
+A part of your homeowners insurance that helps pay for damages owed for bodily injury or property damage that occurs on your property, or that from your activities.
 For instance, someone slipping on your floor.
 Here’s some more info on homeowners liability insurance.

-Limit of liability: The maximum amount your insurance company has to pay for a claim.
+Limit of liability.
+The maximum amount your insurance company has to pay for a claim.
 Always make sure to refer to your individual policy to understand your policy limits.

 Loss.
 The injury or damage sustained by the insured that the insurance company agrees to cover.

-Loss of use.
-A part of your homeowners policy that provides reimbursement for living expenses when loss of property by a covered peril forces you to maintain temporary residence elsewhere.
+Loss of use A part of your homeowners policy that provides reimbursement for living expenses when loss of or damage to property by a covered peril forces you to maintain temporary residence elsewhere.
 Also known as additional living expense.